EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.htm.md

 ### celestial.htm.in_halfspace

 Is point in half space Package: celestial.htm Description: Given a unit vector R and half space (N,C) test if the point is contained inside the half space (N dot R > C).
+A halfspace is a plane that splits the sphere in two.